vgurianov/srt/README.md

 # MMS: The Minkowski Metric Simulation

-Now, simulation models are widely used in logistics, healthcare, technology, and much other areas.
+Now, simulation models are widely used in logistics, healthcare, technology, and many other areas.
 However, in scientific research, preference is given to numerical modeling.

 The reason for this is as follows.
 In simulation modeling, conceptual models describe as formalism DEVS or as ontologies, for example, on ontoUML.
 It is non-numerical modeling.
-If we will use simulation, for example, in nanotechnology then we must be able to simulate of relativistic and quantum effects, and it is't clear.
+If we will use simulation, for example, in nanotechnology then we must be able to simulate relativistic and quantum effects, and it isn't clear.
 There is no clear understanding of how to build such simulation models.

-Here, we introduce PyMMS, an implementation on Python of simulation model of spacetime for the special relativity theory.
-This package  is intended to demonstration of possible of relativistic effect simulation.
-The package also demonstration production numerical data from non-numerical model.
-All numerical data is result of measurement on data structurs.
+Here, we introduce PyMMS, an implementation of Python of simulation model of spacetime for the special relativity theory.
+This package is intended to demonstrate the possibility of relativistic effect simulation.
+The package also demonstration production numerical data from the non-numerical model.
+All numerical data is a result of measurement on data structures.

-We used Python on two reasons.
-First, the Python is object-orientred language and it is can use ontology.
-Second, the Python is interpretation language and it is do flexy change code.In documentation, we present package API.
+We used Python for two reasons.
+First, the Python is an object-oriented language and it is can use ontology.
+Second, the Python is an interpreted language and it does flexy change code.
+In documentation, we present the package API.

-We propose simulation model of spacetime as the discrete model of physical space.
+We propose a simulation model of spacetime as the discrete model of physical space.
 The simulation model described as ontology.
 A detailed description of this model can be found in the [documentation](https://vgurianov.github.io/srt/).
 We use the [UML2 SP](https://vgurianov.github.io/uml-sp/).
 The UML2 SP (UML Scientific Profile) used to development of simulation models.
 It is a profile of UML.
-UML2 SP models are do not depend from programming languages.
+UML2 SP models do not depend on programming languages.
-In documentation, we present description several experiments.
+In the documentation, we present a description of several experiments.
 Experiments demonstrating the time dilation and dynamic relativistic effects.

 ## Getting started with PyMMS
 Currently, only Python 2.7 is supported.